Genesis Almeida New Playwrights

-The Genesis Almeida New Playwrights, Big Plays Programme is an annual programme that supports emerging and mid-career writers to develop new plays for larger stages giving them the space and time to experiment with form and scale.
+The Genesis Almeida New Playwrights, Big Plays Programme is a two year programme that supports emerging and mid-career writers to develop new plays for larger stages giving them the space and time to experiment with form and scale.
 Each writer on the programme is commissioned to develop one new play and will be given dramaturgical support from the Almeida’s Literary Manager and Artistic team.
-During the year the writers will also attend twelve masterclasses led by established British and international playwrights and be given a five day R&D workshop to develop their commission.
+During the programme the writers will also attend twelve masterclasses led by established British and international playwrights, directors, designers and other creatives, and be given a five day R&D workshop to develop their commission.

 The Genesis Almeida Writers Programme is made possible by the support of the Genesis Foundation.